 Is a manufacturer a supplier?

-Suppliers and manufacturers are pretty much synonyms.
-For the purpose of this post, when we refer to suppliers, we’re referring to anyone who has the capability to provide you with products and inventory.
+Suppliers refer to anyone who can provide you with products and inventory.
 This encompasses manufacturers, wholesalers, and distributors.

 There are a ton of helpful resources online that you can find through Google.
 But before you begin, there are a few things you need to know and decide.

-First, you should figure out what type of supplier you’re looking for.
+You should figure out what type of supplier you’re looking for, which could depend on your ecommerce business model.
 This will help determine the terminology you need to use in your research.
-Check out our post on ecommerce business models to help you get started.
 There are several supplier options, the most common being:

-- A manufacturer who produces your own product idea
+- A manufacturer that produces your product idea

 - A supplier (who may also be a manufacturer), wholesaler, or distributor who purchases already-existing brands and products